 Can I use my HSA for my spouse?

 Yes.
-HSA funds can be used for any approved healthcare expenses incurred by your spouse and family (legal dependents).
+HSA funds can be used for any approved healthcare expenses incurred by your spouse and family, if they are legal dependents.

 How can I set up an HSA?